14 Jun 1st Newsletter: Advances in Flexible Perovskite Solar Cells

 Work Package 2: Advanced Optoelectronic Materials for Perovskite Solar Cells (PSC)

 New materials for the solar cells are showing good results in terms of performance and stability.
 For instance, new Hole Transport Materials (HTMs) were developed at the EPFL, such as the benzo[2,1‐b;3,4‐b′] dithiophene – based and 2D perovskites used as dopant free HTMs.
 In addition, the consortium is working on the study of the polymerization kinetic and gas barrier properties of the developed encapsulation materials at CEA and ARKEMA.

-Moreover, the low-pressure plasma activation parameters on commercial gas barrier films have been studied by Leitat as surface pre-treatment for the deposition of antisoiling coatings.
-After the application of commercial antisoiling coatings on activated gas barrier films, water contact angle has been characterised and soiling tests have been done.
+Moreover, the low-pressure plasma activation parameters on commercial gas barrier films have been studied by Leitat as surface pre-treatment for the deposition of anti-soiling coatings.
+After the application of commercial anti-soiling coatings on activated gas barrier films, water contact angle has been characterized and soiling tests have been done.

-In the upcoming months, the APOLO consortiumare will concentrate on the following tasls: the optimization of HTMs and triple cation perovskite absorbers, the modification of the encapsulants with nanoparticles as adhesion promoters, and start formulating coatings/ grafting strategies for the development of antisoiling coatings.
+In the upcoming months, the APOLO consortium will concentrate on the following tasks: the optimization of HTMs and triple cation perovskite absorbers, the modification of the encapsulants with nanoparticles as adhesion promoters, and start formulating coatings/ grafting strategies for the development of anti-soiling coatings.